-- Health Monitoring: Sodium, glucose, and other ions in the blood, cholesterol, cancer biomarkers, or the presence of different infectious agents can be detected utilizing nanoscale biosensors injected into the human body or embedded under the skin.
-A set of biosensors distributed within or around the body, comprising a body sensor network, could collect relevant physical or biochemical data related to a human's health [37]. - Nuclear, Biological, and Chemical Defense: Chemical and biological nanosensors are able to detect harmful chemicals and biological threats in a distributed manner.
-One of the main benefits of using nanosensors rather than classical macroscale or microscale sensors is that a chemical composite can be detected in a concentration as low as one molecule and much more timely than classical sensors [36]. - Internet-of-Nano-Things: Using THz nanocommunications to interconnect nanoscale machines, devices, and sensors with existing wireless networks [101] and the Internet makes a truly cyber-physical system that can be named as the Internet of Nano-Things (IoNT) [107].
-The IoNT enables disruptive applications that will reshape the way humans work or live. - On-Chip Communication: THz communications can provide an efficient and scalable approach to inter-core connections in on-chip wireless networks using planar nanoantenna arrays to create ultra-high-speed links [111].
-This novel approach will expectedly fulfill the stringent requirements of the area-constraint and communication-intensive on-chip scenario by its high bandwidth, low latency, and low overhead.
+• In-Vivo Body-Centric Monitoring: Sodium, glucose, and other ions in the blood, cholesterol, cancer biomarkers, or the presence of different infectious agents can be detected utilizing nanoscale biosensors injected into the human body due to its non-invasive nature [123].
+A set of biosensors distributed within or around the body, comprising a body sensor network, could collect relevant physical or biochemical data related to human health for in-vivo body monitoring, as well as long-term health treatment [42].
+In addition to nano-communications, THz waves exhibit unique advantages for imaging purposes.
+For example, their non-ionization nature and ability to penetrate dielectrics to a suitable depth are useful for non-destructive disease diagnosis and biomedical imaging [124].

+- Nuclear, Biological, and Chemical Defense: Chemical and biological nanosensors are able to detect harmful chemicals and biological threats in a distributed manner.
+One of the main benefits of using nanosensors rather than classical macroscale or microscale sensors is that a chemical composite can be detected in a concentration as low as one molecule and much more timely than classical sensors [40]. - Internet-of-Nano-Things: Using THz nano-communications to interconnect nanoscale machines, devices, and sensors with existing wireless networks [103] and the Internet allows for the realization of a truly cyber-physical system that can be named as the Internet of Nano-Things (IoNT) [109].
+The IoNT enables disruptive applications that may change how humans work or live. - On-Chip Communication: THz communications can provide an efficient and scalable approach to inter-core connections in on-chip wireless networks using planar nanoantenna arrays to create ultra-high-speed links [113].
+This novel approach may expectedly fulfill the stringent requirements of the area-constraint and communication-intensive on-chip scenario by its high bandwidth, low latency, and low overhead.